-- a.
-Defining a firm- firm's legal forms; profit maximization hypothesis - b.
-Behaviour of profit maximizing firms and the production process. - c.
-Short run costs and output decisions. - d.
+a.
+Defining a firm- firm's legal forms; profit maximization hypothesis a.
+Monopoly and antitrust policy; government policies towards competition.

+- b.
+Behaviour of profit maximizing firms and the production process.

+- c.
+Short run costs and output decisions.

+- d.
 Costs and output in the long run.